-We are happy to welcome you as a Mailtrap user!
-Mailtrap is a fake SMTP server for testing emails sent from the development and staging environments without spamming real customers or flooding your own and team members inboxes.
-It is designed to catch your test emails.
+Mailtrap is a tool for the safe testing of emails sent from the development and staging environments.
+With Mailtrap, you will never spam real customers or flood your own and team members’ inboxes.
+It is a fake SMTP server designed to catch your test emails.
 Mailtrap emulates the process of sending, so we won’t deliver your emails to a real user.
-We just keep them for you to test and optimize your HTML email campaigns.
+Mailtrap keeps your emails in a virtual inbox so that you can test and optimize your email campaigns.

 First steps with the basic Mailtrap functionality

 Tip: We have already created an inbox for you.
-By default, it’s “Demo inbox”.
+By default, it’s “My inbox”.
 You can easily rename it with the Edit action button or Delete it and create a new one.
 It’s your choice.

 Tip: each Mailtrap inbox has its own SMTP/POP3 server credentials.
 You can reset them any time you need.

 Paste the credentials/configuration to your email script in the development environment and send your first test message.

 Go back to your inbox and see that the message sent by your application is immediately caught and appears there:

 This way, you have verified that email sending and retrieving are both functioning properly.
 It’s perfectly simple, isn’t it?
 Besides, other Mailtrap users can share their inboxes with you.
 If they do, you will find them in the Shared Inboxes section of the main menu.